-FCS_TLSC_EXT.1 is applicable to two TLS clients that send syslog messages to the syslog server- FTD TLS client, that is configured by the FMC and is the main audit system for audits generated by FTD.
+FCS_TLSC_EXT.1 is applicable to two TLS clients that send syslog messages to the syslog server-FTD TLS client, that is configured by the FMC and is the main audit system for audits generated by FTD.
 It sends audit events such as IPsec and login messages to the external syslog server and Mutual authentication is not supported; and the FTD OS TLS client, that is configured through the FTD's command line and sends audit events to an external syslog server such as SSH login, console login, etc. and Mutual authentication is not supported.
-The ciphersuites listed under "FPT_ITT.1 (no mutual authentication)" in this SFR only apply to the FTD part of the TOE.

-The selection of - "the identifier per RFC 5280 Appendix A using [id-at-title]" in FCS_TLSC_EXT.1.2 is only applicable to the TLS connection that is relevant to FPT_ITT.1.
+The selection of - "the identifier per RFC 5280 Appendix A using [id-at-title]"in FCS_TLSC_EXT.1.2 is only applicable to the TLS connection that is relevant to FPT_ITT.1

-5.3.3.14 FCS_TLSC_EXT.2 TLS Client Support for Mutual Authentication
+5.3.3.16 FCS TLSC EXT.2 TLS Client Support for Mutual Authentication